 But there is one article of clothing that we'd recommend to wearers of any age in a heartbeat, and that's the tried and true turtleneck.
-Whether you're a college student, a professional reaching middle age or a retiree making the most of those well-earned golden years, there are myriad ways to make the turtleneck work for you.
-Follow the examples below to learn more about how turtlenecks work for every age.
+Whether you're a college student, a professional reaching middle age, or a retiree making the most of those well-earned golden years, there are myriad ways to make the turtleneck work for you.
+Here are a few ideas for outfits with turtlenecks that all ages will love.

 Figuring out what to wear on the college campus in today's world can be a challenging experience.
 Many students prize comfort first and foremost, which explains the popularity of bookstore-bought sweatpants and sweatshirts emblazoned with school colors and mascots.